anon0mys/tdd_neighborhood/README.md

 * The bank can create an account for a Person that tracks an amount of money
   * The account starts with 0 money
   * The bank can take a deposit from the person which adds to the money in their account
+    * A deposit can't be for more cash than a person has
   * The bank can manage a withdraw which removes money from a person's account
+    * The withdraw can't be for more money than the account holds

+### Iteration 5: Buying Pet-food

-Add tests to the Person class to support the following:
+Add code to the Person class to support the following:

+* A Person can open a bank account through a method that takes a Bank as an argument.
+  * A Person can deposit and withdraw money from their bank
+  * Write a work method that adds money to a person's cash

 * A person can buy pet food
-  * Buying pet food removes money from their account
+  * Buying pet food removes money from their bank account
   * Buying food adds to the food they have available for their pet